 Now on to today’s tutorial!

-He used two of the spacers on the edge of each piece of MDF so he could leave a decent gap between each one.
+He doubled the spacers on the horizontal edges so he could leave a decent gap between each one.
 This gap is necessary so the drawers don’t rub against each other when they’re opened and closed.

 With the spacers in place, you can lean the bottom of the MDF on top, line it up and then push it onto the drawer so the tape holds it in place.

 Here’s a view from the side, showing the double-faced tape before the MDF is pressed on:

 Mind the Gap!

 Hubs used the spacers to leave a vertical gap too.